adsblol/feed/README.md

 You may have to define further environment variables in the `.env` file.

-Then, run `bin/gen` to generate the new config, `nerdctl compose rm -f` to remove the old containers, and `nerdctl compose up -d` to start the new containers.
+Then, run `adsblol-gen` to generate a new cmdline.txt.
+The cmdline.txt is used by the adsblol binaries to know what services to start.

+Once you have done this, run `adsblol-up` to start the containers.

 ## Troubleshooting

 ### Logs
-- `nerdctl logs readsb` - readsb logs
-- `nerdctl logs adsblol` - adsblol logs
-- `nerdctl logs tar1090` - mlat logs
+- `adsblol-logs` - view logs

-### Reset repo
-- `git fetch --all` - fetch latest commits
-- `git reset --hard origin/hard` - reset to latest commit